A.J. Brown Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Season Stats

+- Brown has hauled in 25 passes and leads his team with 354 receiving yards while scoring two touchdowns.
+He has been targeted 43 times, and averages 50.6 yards per game.

-- So far this season, 18.6% of the 231 passes thrown by his team have gone Brown's way.
+- Brown has been the target of 43 of his team's 231 passing attempts this season, or 18.6% of the target share.

-- Brown has seen the ball thrown his way four times in the red zone this season, 11.8% of his team's 34 red zone pass attempts.
+- Brown (four red zone targets) has been the recipient of 11.8% of his team's 34 red zone pass attempts.

-- The Titans have run 50.2% passing plays and 49.8% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Titans have thrown the football in 50.2% of their plays from scrimmage this year while staying on the ground 49.8% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Colts.